Codifier/IdentitySelector/README.md

 Identity Selector is an extension for Thunderbird that prompts you to select the correct identity before composing a message.

-The available identities in the prompt window are neately organized by account.
+The available identities in the prompt window are neatly organized by account.
 The prompt window can be enabled/disabled for new, reply, forward, and draft messages.

 Identity Selector will furthermore warn you about the following cases if you want to reply to or forward a message: